catsolot/catsolots-scripts/README.md

-# caesar-cipher-table
+# Description
-This is a simple python script that will generate LaTex code for a table that represents a visual depiction of a Caesar Cipher.
+This is a repo of any small scripts and such that I create while using my computer day to day.

-# Usage:
+# Listing
-Simply run the script from a command line with the argument that represents the key you wish to generate a table for.
-Outputs the LaTeX to standard out.
+- LaTeX caesar cipher table generator - generate LaTeX code for a table.